MLeall/auto_email/README.md

 ```
 The output will be a outlook email file named `email_template.msg`.
 There is no need to delete this file after use, it'll be replaced by the next one.

 Follow the `instructions.md` to use.
-Pretty simple straightfoward.
+Pretty simple and straightfoward.

 ### Contribuition